3PL FREQUENTLY ASKED QUESTIONS

 Question: What does a fulfillment centre do?

-Answer: A fulfillment centre is a warehouse facility which receives and stores products for a reseller of goods.
-When that reseller receives an order, the fulfillment centre picks the products, packs them, and prepares them for shipping.
-The packages are then picked up by the selected courier or carrier and delivered to the customer.
-The fulfillment centre can also handles returns and exchanges , kitting, reboxing, labeling and customized services like inserting coupons cards or messages in orders.
+Answer: A fulfillment centre is a warehouse facility which receives and stores products for a reseller.
+When that reseller gets an order, the fulfillment centre picks, packs, and prepares the product for shipping.
+The packages are then picked up by the selected courier and delivered to the customer.
+Fulfillment centres can also handles returns and exchanges , kitting, re-boxing, labeling and customized services like inserting coupons cards or messages in orders.